≡ Menu

 Back To Table Of Contents

-Percentage Of Revenue From Data Center, Client, Gaming, And Embedded Segments
+YoY Growth Rates of Revenue from Data Center, Client, Gaming, and Embedded Segments

 AMD’s segments consist of data center, client, gaming, and embedded.
 The definitions of AMD’s segments are available here: data center, gaming, client, and embedded.